 A second project in Dr. Martinez-Ceballos laboratory seeks to identify and characterize the drug-resistant cell populations, presumably cancer stem cells, which arise after treatment of human prostate cancer cells lines with combinations of a number of environmental pollutants and anticancer drugs.
 The activation of various cell survival pathways is currently been examined in treated versus untreated cancer cell lines.
 This project forms part of the dissertation research of two Ph.D. students.

 Sri L.D.
-Kona, Dr. Martinez-Ceballos, and Amita Shresta at an LSU Workshop
+Kona, Dr. Martinez-Ceballos, and Amita Shresta at the LSU's "Computational Biology 2017" Workshop

 - About Dr. Eduardo Martinez-Ceballos

 - Biology Program Website

 Dr. Xiaoping Yi, Danielle Refuge (former Ph.D. student), Niharika Mente (former Biology Master's student), Dr. Eduardo Martinez-Ceballos, highschool summer interns from the Louisiana School for Math, Science, and the Arts, LSMSA (Alex Robertson, Kripa Upadhyay, Ty Doiron), Dominique Townsend (Ph.D. student).